jenskutilek/fakelab/doc/truetype-hinting/index.md

   </ttProgram>
 ```

-As you can see, the point, stem, and zone indexes have been replaced by symbolic names.
+As we can see, the point, stem, and zone indexes have been replaced by symbolic names.
 The point names are stored in the referenced point’s `name` attribute in the UFO representation.

 ### Translating to assembly/bytecode

-When we look at the bytecode of the compiled binary font in a hex editor, we find this:
+When we look at the instruction bytecode for this glyph in a hex editor, we find this:

 ```
 00 b8 00 13 2f b8 00 00 45 58 b8 00 1d 2f 1b b9